-The conservation organisations listed below are committed to driving the palm oil industry in the right direction, and support a move to sustainable palm oil and not a blanket boycott.
+The conservation organisations and NGOs listed below are committed to driving the palm oil industry in the right direction, and support a move to sustainable palm oil and not a blanket boycott.

 Palm oil produced according to the standards set by the Roundtable on Sustainable Palm Oil (RSPO) or Palm Oil Innovation Group (POIG), as of 2018, is required to be deforestation-free.
 Manufacturers, retailers and traders all over the world have made bold commitments to removing deforestation from their supply chains – some are making swifter progress than others towards meeting these commitments.
 There are no quick fixes, but the following actions will go a long way to cleaning up the palm oil industry:

 - Palm oil producers must stop converting forests, peatlands and other sensitive natural habitats to oil palm plantations.
 Instead, they should increase yields on existing plantations, and any expansion should be restricted to degraded land that is not classified as High Conservation Value or High Carbon Stock.
 They also need to be transparent about their production methods and avoid labour, land and human rights violations.

 - Companies manufacturing or selling products made with palm oil and its derivatives need to investigate their suppliers and only source palm oil from responsible growers, ensuring their supply chain is traceable, and communicating honestly with their customers about their progress on their journey to using solely sustainable palm oil.

 - We expect the RSPO and its members to adhere to the criteria and take action when there is evidence of non-compliance.